-Contact tracing is “the process of identifying people who have come in contact with someone who has tested positive for COVID-19, instructing them to quarantine and monitoring their symptoms daily,” – FTC.
+What about coronavirus contact tracing alerts?
+You’ve probably been hearing a lot about contact tracing lately.
+Those alerts are real, right?
+The answer: Sometimes.
+Contact tracing is “the process of identifying people who have come in contact with someone who has tested positive for COVID-19, instructing them to quarantine and monitoring their symptoms daily,” per the FTC.
 People who are possibly exposed to someone with coronavirus may receive a text message from the health department, alerting them of an upcoming phone call.
 The contact tracer does not ask for personal information like social security number, but they may offer to send text message updates.

-Amongst these legitimate text programs, RoboKiller has also registered a large spike in spam reporting for coronavirus contact tracing texts.
+Among these legitimate text programs, RoboKiller has also registered a large spike in spam reporting for coronavirus contact tracing texts.
 Scammers are pretending to be contact tracers, using text messages to inform recipients that they recently came in contact with someone who tested positive for COVID-19.

+How are these scam messages different from legitimate contact tracing text messages?
+In scam texts, scammers will ask for money or information like social security number, bank account, or credit card number.
 While it is true RoboKiller did identify and block dangerous contact tracing scams, some of the suspected scam texts reported to RoboKiller were actually legitimate notifications of coronavirus exposure.
 This lack of trust and inability to discern legitimate from scam is dangerous for consumers in a time where staying informed is critical.
 It can even lead to potentially life-threatening outcomes.

 As countries begin to reopen and people return to work, scammers will get back to the business of scamming.
 American consumers should expect spam calls to return to their normal (if not higher) levels of spam calls.
 That’s over 5 billion spam calls per month.

-If you do answer a spam call, intentionally or not – do not engage by pressing one, replying STOP, or asking to be removed from lists.
+What’s a conscientious consumer to do?
+First, be wary of calls and texts from unknown numbers.
+Always avoid answering suspicious calls and texts when possible.
+If you do answer a spam call, intentionally or not, do not engage by pressing one, replying STOP, or asking to be removed from lists.
 This can encourage the scammer, because it lets them know that they have reached an actual person.
 And this may seem obvious, but never give personal or financial information over the phone.

 Another step to take, although it won’t stop illegal scam texts and calls, is to register for the Do Not Call list.
 You can also report suspicious calls and texts to the FCC and your carrier by forwarding calls or texts to *7726.

 Want to stop scam calls and texts from ever reaching your phone—coronavirus times or not?
 Download a scam blocker app like RoboKiller.

 RoboKiller goes beyond the Caller ID to stop spam calls, using AI and machine learning to get to the root of the problem.
-Its patented audio-fingerprinting algorithm can quickly identify and eliminate the scam behind the robocall, protecting customers nationwide in milliseconds.
+Its patented audio fingerprinting algorithm can quickly identify and eliminate the scam behind the robocall, protecting customers nationwide in milliseconds.

 It doesn’t stop there.
 RoboKiller intercepts spam calls with Answer Bots, robots that make the spammer think they are talking to a human and giving customers the last laugh.
-In 2019 alone, RoboKiller’s Answer Bots intercepted 127,738,310 calls wasting 93,703,304 minutes of spammers’ time.
+In 2019 alone, RoboKiller’s Answer Bots intercepted 127,738,310 calls, wasting 93,703,304 minutes of spammers’ time.